 Whilst many tech startups dream to feature in Forbes or Techcrunch, featuring in these media outlets will not necessarily help you attract clients or achieve your startup PR goals.
-A good PR strategy can help you gain relevant press coverage with your target audience which can help you acquire potential customers or investors.
-This article explains the basics of PR and how to prioritise your PR efforts to grow your business.
+A good PR strategy can help you gain press coverage with the right media outlets which will help you reach your target audience.
+PR efforts combined with effective content marketing which can help you acquire potential customers or investors.
+This article explains the basics of PR which will help you understand the media landscape and build media contacts so that you can prioritise your PR efforts, increase your media coverage and grow your business.

 What is PR?

 Public relations (PR) is the set of activities involved in influencing how the media and the public tell your story.
 Advertising is the opposite of PR in the sense that you can control your story.
 Establishing media contacts, explaining what you do, sharing your thought leadership with journalists as well as news worthy stories are some examples of PR activities.
 Startups can work with PR firms to craft their PR strategy or create their own PR strategy in house and find journalists to contact by themselves.